StarRocks/starrocks/docs/data_source/catalog/unified_catalog.md

 ## Sink data to a table in a unified catalog

-Similar to the internal tables of StarRocks, if you have the [INSERT](../../administration/privilege_item.md#table) privilege on tables in a unified catalog, you can use the [INSERT](../../sql-reference/sql-statements/data-manipulation/insert.md) statement to sink the data of a StarRocks table to a Parquet-formatted Hive or Iceberg table in that catalog.
+Similar to the internal tables of StarRocks, if you have the [INSERT](../../administration/privilege_item.md#table) privilege on a table created within a unified catalog, you can use the [INSERT](../../sql-reference/sql-statements/data-manipulation/insert.md) statement to sink the data of a StarRocks table to that Unified Catalog table (currently only Parquet-formatted Unified Catalog tables are supported).

 > **NOTE**
 >